 When you struggle with depression, anxiety and panic attacks leaving the house can feel like standing before a firing squad.

 When my depression was at its worst, months passed where I struggled to leave the house.
 My depression held me within the four walls of my bedroom and every so often, I would venture into the garden for some fresh air.
 It was awful and the longer I stayed there, the worse it became.
 It became my comfort zone.

-A self care kit is a collection of items that make you feel more comfortable, relaxed and help ease your worries.
-I literally carry my self care kit everywhere.
-To work, to family events, to weddings and even when I’m walking into town.
-I live and breathe my self care kit and I can honestly say, hand on heart, that without my self care kit I would still be stuck in my house.
+So, a self-care kit is a collection of items that make you feel more comfortable, relaxed and help ease your worries.
+I literally carry my self-care and anti-depression kit everywhere.
+To work, to family events, to weddings, and even when I’m just popping into town.

-What should I have in my self-care kit?
+What should I have in my self-care box?

-Your self care kit is personal to you and only you will truly know what products and activities make you feel more comfortable.
-Finding what works for your self care kit is a lot of trial and error but It’s all a part of the experience.
+Your self-care box is personal to you and only you will truly know what products and activities make you feel safe and loved.

 Journal/ Notebook and pen

 I don’t know where I would be without my journal, it honestly keeps me sane.
-Without it, my mental wellness would have plummeted instead of gradually getting better.
+Without it, my mental health would have plummeted instead of gradually getting better.

-I have always been a stationary addict but I never put any of it to use.
-I would buy wacky pens and pretty notebooks that would sit collecting dust for months at a time.
-Now, I actually use them.
+I have always been a stationery addict but I never put any of it to use.
+I would buy pens and pretty notebooks that would sit collecting dust for months at a time.
+Now, I make sure I use them.

 I use my journal to practice gratitude, plan my days and keep track of my thoughts and feelings.
 Whenever I’m out and about, I take my journal out to either write or read the last few pages.
 It always makes me feel better and see the progress I’m making.